 This recipe is Dairy-Free, Nut-Free, Soy-Free, Sugar-Free, Low-Fat, optionally Gluten-Free / Wheat-Free, and optionally Vegan / Vegetarian

-- 2 Teaspoons Crushed Garlic or 4 Garlic Cloves, minced
+- 2 teaspoons crushed garlic or 4 garlic cloves, minced

-- 1 28-ounce Can Diced Tomatoes (no salt added) or 2 lbs of Tomatoes, diced
+- 1 28-ounce can diced tomatoes (no salt added) or 2 lbs of tomatoes, diced

-- 1/2 Teaspoon Salt, more or less to taste
+- ½ teaspoon salt, more or less to taste

-- Fresh Ground Black Pepper to taste (optional)
+- Fresh ground black pepper to taste (optional)

-- 3 Tablespoons Capers, drained and rinsed
+- 3 tablespoons capers, drained and rinsed

-- 1/4 Cup Dry White Wine (2-Buck Chuck or similar cheap wine will do)
+- ¼ cup dry white wine (2-Buck Chuck or similar cheap wine will do)

-- 8 oz Pasta (I used whole wheat penne, but go gluten-free if needed)
+- 8 oz pasta (I used whole wheat penne, but go gluten-free if needed)

-- Chopped Parsley, optional for garnish (I was out)
+- Chopped parsley, optional for garnish

 - Bring the sauce to a boil, promptly reduce the heat and allow it to simmer for 15 to 20 minutes.
 While that is simmering, you can prepare any other additions (see notes below).

-Your sauce should have thickened a bit, so now you can add the olives, capers, and wine, and allow it to keep warm over low heat while you prepare the pasta according to the package directions.
+- Your sauce should have thickened a bit, so now you can add the olives, capers, and wine, and allow it to keep warm over low heat while you prepare the pasta according to the package directions.
 Once the pasta is ready, dish up, and sprinkle each serving with chopped parsley, if using.

 Chicken: I thinly sliced (1/4-inch thick) 1 lb of boneless skinless chicken breasts.
-I sprinkled them with 1 tablespoon of cornstarch, 1/2 teaspoon of salt, and 1/4 teaspoon of pepper (I skipped the black pepper in the sauce).
+I sprinkled them with 1 tablespoon of cornstarch, ½ teaspoon of salt, and ¼ teaspoon of pepper (I skipped the black pepper in the sauce).
 I then drizzled a little bit of wine over the top and stirred to coat the chicken with the cornstarch mixture.
 From there, I heated about 1 tablespoon of oil in a non-stick skillet, and sauteed the chicken until it was cooked through (no pink!) but still tender.
 I added the chicken to my sauce just before serving.

 Vegetarian-Style: In my opinion, this sauce is just begging for cauliflower.
 Cook 12 ounces of florets in the sauce, or lightly steam them, layer them atop your pasta, and pour the sauce on.
 I also like the idea of adding artichoke hearts, but haven't ventured it yet.